Anti-correlation between excitations and locally-favored structures in glass-forming systems: Methods

 \subsection{Detecting excitations}

-In the case of the computer simulations, we use the algorithm proposed by Ortlieb. \emph{et al} ~\cite{ortlieb2023} to detect excitations, although here we apply the algorithm to inherent state configurations.
-For the experiments we make a few small changes as described in the procedure below.
-The algorithm is executed as follows:
+We first describe the procedure to detect excitations in simulations and experiments, based on the algorithm proposed by Ortlieb \emph{et al.} ~\cite{ortlieb2023}.
+We analyse molecular dynamics data applying this algorithm to the inherent state trajectory, instead of the thermal one.
+To analyze experimental trajectories, we make a few small changes as described in the procedure below.
+The algorithm to detect excitations proceeds as follows:

 \begin{enumerate}